 |

-the actual evaluation, in return for co-production (for the European market)
+in return for co-production (for the European market) of the

-Philips would build the complete 19" racks with KG-81 units for the entire
+Philips would build the complete 19" racks and the

 European market.
 Several modifications were made especially for NICSMA.